-In May 2019, the FDA approved an NDA for Jacobus Pharmaceuticals for Ruzurgi[®], their version of amifampridine (3,4-DAP), for the treatment of pediatric LEMS patients (ages 6 to under 17).
+In May 2019, the FDA approved a New Drug Application (NDA) for Jacobus Pharmaceuticals for Ruzurgi[®], their version of amifampridine (3,4-DAP), for the treatment of pediatric LEMS patients (ages 6 to under 17).
 The Company believes that Jacobus is offering Ruzurgi[®] at a lower price than the Company is offering Firdapse[®].
-In addition, while the NDA for Ruzurgi[®] only covers pediatric patients, the Company believes Ruzurgi[®] is being prescribed off label to adult LEMS patients.
+While the NDA for Ruzurgi[®] only covers pediatric patients, the Company believes that Ruzurgi[®] is being prescribed off label to adult LEMS patients.
 If Jacobus is able to successfully sell Ruzurgi[®] off-label to adult LEMS patients, it could have a material adverse effect on the Company's business, financial condition and results of operations.

 The Company believes that the FDA's approval of Ruzurgi[®] violated its statutory rights and was in multiple other respects arbitrary, capricious and contrary to law.
-As a result, in June 2019 the Company filed suit against the FDA and several related parties challenging this approval and related drug labeling.
-The Company's complaint, which was filed in the federal district court for the Southern District of Florida, alleges that the FDA's approval of Ruzurgi[®] violated multiple provisions of FDA regulations regarding labeling, resulting in misbranding in violation of the Federal Food, Drug, and Cosmetic Act (FDCA); violated its statutory rights to Orphan Drug Exclusivity and New Chemical Entity Exclusivity under the FDCA; and was in multiple other respects arbitrary, capricious, and contrary to law, in violation of the Administrative Procedure Act.
-Among other remedies, the suit seeks an order vacating the FDA's approval of Ruzurgi[®].
-Jacobus has intervened in the case.
-Each party has filed a cross motion for summary judgement.
-There can be no assurance as to the outcome of this lawsuit.
-See Note 13 (Subsequent Events).
+As a result, in June 2019 the Company filed suit against the FDA and several related parties challenging this approval and related drug labeling, and Jacobus intervened in the case.
+The Company's complaint, which was filed in the federal district court for the Southern District of Florida, alleged that the FDA's approval of Ruzurgi[®] violated multiple provisions of FDA regulations regarding labeling, resulting in misbranding in violation of the Federal Food, Drug, and Cosmetic Act (FDCA); violated its statutory rights to Orphan Drug Exclusivity and New Chemical Entity Exclusivity under the FDCA; and was in multiple other respects arbitrary, capricious, and contrary to law, in violation of the Administrative Procedure Act.
+Among other remedies, the suit sought an order vacating the FDA's approval of Ruzurgi[®].